GTA-UFRJ/CACIC-DevKIt/docs/source/execution.rst

 * Choose a 32-characters (0-9 and a-f) Client Communication Key (CK)
 * With the server running, register the client

-.. note:: in a production environment, this key must be sent to the enclave after attestation
+.. note:: In a production environment, this key must be sent to the enclave after attestation
     using an encrypted channel.
 Intel offers code samples for remote attestation.
 One can attest a remote enclave, that can transfer the data to other local enclaves, for example.
-    For reference, access the SGX examples._
+    For reference, access the SGX examples.